skywind3000/asyncrun.vim/README.md

 ### Customize Runner

-User-defined runners allow you to customize how to run your command by creating a new runner.
+User-defined runners allow you to specify how the command will run by creating a new runner.
 It can be useful when you want your commands run in a tmux split or a new gnome-terminal window:

 ```VimL
 function!
 MyRunner(opts)